English Royal Renaissance: 3 Days in London Itinerary

 Brunch — Duck & Waffle

-I opted to order Duck & Waffle's namesake dish—which has sold over 2 million plates and counting since the restaurant opened in 2012—and was blown away by the mouthwatering combination of sweet, salty, and savory I found on my plate.
-Even if you’ve never tried a duck egg or leg confit before (I certainly hadn’t), don’t be alarmed by this more unusual protein choice which I found tasted pretty much like a richer version of chicken.
-Across the table, my friend was equally as astounded by what might be the most beautifully plated waffle we’ve ever seen.
-For a mere £13, this creative lemon meringue masterpiece perfectly balances the sweetness of the sugary meringue with sour lemon flavors that unite like a match made in heaven.
-I’m not a huge fan of breakfast food, but I would come back to Duck & Waffle any day to taste more dishes from their delectable menu!
+Across the table, my travel companion was equally astounded by the most beautifully plated waffle we’d ever seen.
+For a mere £13, this creative lemon masterpiece perfectly balanced the sweetness of the sugary meringue with sour citrus flavors that united like a match made in heaven.
+I’m not a huge fan of breakfast but would return to Duck & Waffle any day to taste more dishes from their delectable menu!

 Victoria and Albert Museum